-Veterinarians face much risk when they take veterinary contract matters into their own hands.
-Veterinary contract terms are highly negotiable and have a significant impact not only on professional life but also on lifestyle, family and the future.
+Veterinarians face many risks when they take veterinary contract matters into their own hands.
+Veterinary contract terms are highly negotiable and have a significant impact not only on professional life but also on lifestyle, family, and the future.
 There are many crucial veterinary contract terms and clauses which can present new complex and diverse issues for any vet, including:

 - Unfavorable call schedules